ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned factorials and how quickly they grow.
 - Learned exponential decay.
 - Learned reading values on a logarithmic scale.
+- Learned computing mean and median of a dataset.